API design

 • group semantic variations into a single function using parameter polymorphism (aka function overloading)

-Lua uses both of these techniques to extremes, making its API seem much smaller than it actually is, eg. by carefully shelving even the most basic functions like table.insert into their proper namespaces, or cramming multiple variations for reading from a file into a single function, file:read() with a mode argument with values that form a small namespace of their own and are cleverly mnemonic.
+Lua uses both tricks to extremes, making its API seem much smaller than it is, eg. by carefully shelving even the most basic functions like table.insert into their proper namespaces, or cramming multiple variations for reading from a file into a single function, file:read() with a mode argument with values that form a small namespace of their own and are cleverly mnemonic.

-Note that semantic hierarchies are different than classification hierarchies.
+Explanation: Semantic hierarchies are different than classification hierarchies.
 In terms of helping with remembering, the first is good, the second is bad.
-Eg. file:read(mode) creates a semantic hierarchy file -> read -> mode because each level in the hierarchy contains a concept of a different kind (file object -> file method -> mode parameter).
-Human memory is helped by this association.
-But urllib.parse.urlparse is a classification hierarchy, which although a logical one to make from the implementation point of view, the fact that urlparse is to be found under the parse sub-namespace is completely arbitrary from the user’s pov. and thus hard to remember.
+Eg. file:read(mode) creates a semantic hierarchy file -> read -> mode because each level in the hierarchy contains a different class of concepts (file object -> file method -> mode parameter).
+Memory is helped by this association.
+But urllib.parse.urlparse is a classification hierarchy, which although a logical one to make from the implementation point of view, the fact that urlparse is to be found under the parse sub-namespace is completely arbitrary from the user's pov. and thus hard to remember (also see this - skip to 44:00h for more problems with hierarchies).

 Caveats of function overloading